Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

 \subsubsection{Generalized connections and curvatures}

 Let $G$ be a matrix Lie group with Lie algebra $\mathfrak{g}$.
-A \textbf{generalized $\mathfrak{g}$-valued connection 1-form} of type $N$, $\mathcal{A}_{(N)}$, is obtained by replacing ordinary forms in the standard definition with their type $N$ counterparts.
-For the lowest types, this yields \begin{itemize} \item For type $N = 1$:
+A \textbf{generalized $\mathfrak{g}$-valued connection 1-form} of type $N$, denoted $\mathcal{A}_{(N)}$, is obtained from the standard notion of a connection by replacing ordinary differential forms with generalized forms of type $N$.
+For the lowest types one has: \begin{itemize} \item For $N = 1$: